- Asia / Pacific

 Next steps and how to get involved

-We intend to develop the content of this toolkit into an online training resource.
+We will explore developing this toolkit into an online training resource.

 We would like to work with public procurers to implement this Toolkit, or elements of it, in pilot projects.
 Please contact us if this is of interest.